Ahnaf-41M/TextUtils/README.md

 # TextUtils
-An utility app where you can modify your text.
+An utility app where you can manipulate your text.

 ## Link: https://ahnaf-41m.github.io/TextUtils/#/